 - Yes!
-A student can bring up to 2 adults.
+A student can bring up to 1 adult.
 Please include them in the "number of people attending" as you register for your orientation session.

 - How do I register for Orientation specifically by location?

-- The Orientation sessions listed here are listed by Date, Starting Time, and Campus.
+- The Orientation sessions listed above are listed by Date, Starting Time, and Campus.
 Please click a session that best fits your schedule, and then click the "register" link.
-You will be asked a couple of questions to verification purposes and that will complete the registration process.
+You will be asked a couple of questions for verification purposes and that will complete the registration process.

 - How will I know my online registration has been received?

-- You will receive a confirmation email from CCCC after registering, which will provide all the details about your Orientation session.
-This email will be sent to the email address that you choose to use list during the registration process.
+- You will receive a confirmation email from CCCC after registering at least one week prior to your New Student Orientation Session, which will provide all the details about your Orientation session.
+This email will be sent to the email address that you choose to list during the registration process.

 - Are ALL new students required to attend an Orientation session?

-- Students who attend college orientation programs are better prepared academically to start their first semester of college Attendance is expected by ALL incoming students to attend a CCCC orientation session if they plan to attend CCCC in the fall.
+- Students who attend college orientation programs are better prepared academically to start their first semester of college.
+Attendance is required for ALL incoming students.

 - Which campus should I go to for Orientation?

 - It doesn't matter.
 However, it's a good idea to attend the campus where most of your classes are held so you can become familiar with that campus and its resources.